 - The Buffybot in Buffy the Vampire Slayer sees like this with information about Buffy's friends displayed on screen when they're in its line of sight.
 Having been programmed by Warren to specifications given by Spike however, the information is extremely basic or displays a laughably 2D idea of the characters.
 For instance, Willow's screen reads: "Best Friend.
 Gay (1999-Present).
 Witch.
 Good with computers.".
 Also displayed on screen are the Buffybot's two primary objectives in life, "Locate Spike" and "Make Spike Happy".
 The latter has a drop-down menu of files with titles like "kissing" and "position-1" and so on.

 - In the "Aerodynamics of Gender" episode of Community, we see the world as Abed sees it.
 In addition to scans for weak points in people, he has a memo screen, a list of the upcoming dates of his female friends' "cycles", and a synopsis of the current episode, updated as the show progresses.
 His memos have all been referenced in subsequent episodes, and his tracking of the "cycles" became a plot point in a later show.

-- In Sherlock, the viewer is occasionally treated to a first-person Sherlock Scan from the man himself.
+- The viewer is occasionally treated to a first-person Sherlock Scan from the man himself.
 The conclusions Sherlock draws are usually displayed as white-fonted labels floating in the air next to whatever he's scanning.